Sushilagale123/Multimodal_RAG_System/README.md

 1.  **Multimodal Input Processing Layer**: Handles text queries directly and provides placeholders for processing images, voice, and video.
 In a full implementation, this layer would extract meaningful features or text from multimodal inputs.
 2.  **Retrieval Component**: Uses `SentenceTransformer` to create vector embeddings for text documents and `FAISS` for quick similarity search to find the most relevant information.
-3.  **Response Generation Layer**: Leverages Google Gemini (`gemini-pro`) to synthesize coherent and contextually relevant answers by combining the user's query with the retrieved documents.
+3.  **Response Generation Layer**: Leverages Google Gemini (`gemini-2.0-flash`, `gemini-1.5-flash`, `gemini-2.5-flash`) to synthesize coherent and contextually relevant answers by combining the user's query with the retrieved documents.
 4.  **Streamlit UI Layer**: Provides the interactive interface for users to input queries and upload files, and to display the system's responses and insights.

 ```mermaid